Cloudmersive/Cloudmersive.APIClient.Java/docs/FaceApi.md

 Detect the age of people in an image

 Identify the age, position, and size of human faces in an image, along with a recognition confidence level.
-People in the image do NOT need to be facing the camera; they can be facing away, edge-on, etc.
+People in the image do NOT need to be facing the camera; they can be facing away, edge-on, etc.  Input image should be a PNG or JPG.
+Consumes 20 API calls.

 ### Example
 ```java